-The '683 patent describes an exemplary "record linkage" that "identifies a unique restaurant...that may be common across multiple delivery services based on the identification data, and links the mapped source data to data associated with that master restaurant."
-EX1001, 11:51-56.
-In Rahle-Rhodes, Rahle's linking process does the same thing the '683 patent discusses, by identifying common restaurants served by multiple delivery services and linking those restaurants to their formatted menu-item data (supra §VI.D.1.d ([1D])); thus, Rahle's linking performs record linkage on the formatted data.
-Rahle-Rhodes therefore includes a linking module that is configured to perform the task [11E] recites.
+g.
+[12G] a linking module configured to perform record linkage on the formatted data according to the identification data that uniquely identifies sources; and on the identification data, and links the mapped source data to data associated with that master restaurant."
+EX1001, 11:61-66.
+In Rahle-Rhodes, Rahle's linking process discussed does the same thing the '090 patent describes, by identifying common restaurants served by multiple delivery services and linking those restaurants to their formatted menu item data (supra §VI.D.1.d ([1D])); thus, Rahle's linking performs record linkage on the formatted data.
+Rahle-Rhodes therefore includes a linking module that is configured to perform [12G]'s recited task.